Skip to main content

-Any medical complications the patient may have can be treated by Belmont medical staff, or if needed, by physicians at Einstein Medical Center Philadelphia.
+Any medical complications the patient may have can be treated by our medical staff, or if needed, by physicians at Einstein Medical Center Philadelphia.

-Inpatient addiction beds are located at Belmont Center for Comprehensive Treatment and Einstein Medical Center Philadelphia.
-Belmont’s addictions program treats patients whose primary diagnosis is a mental health problem.
+Inpatient addiction beds are located at Einstein Medical Center Philadelphia.
+Our addiction program treats patients whose primary diagnosis is a mental health problem.

 Tuesday and Friday: 5:45 to 6:45 p.m.Weekends and holidays: 2:30 to 4:30 p.m.